gottacatchenall/ms_sampling_effort/manuscript.md

 ## Effects of false-negatives on network properties

-Here we simulate the process of observation with observation error to generate synthetic data with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
-In
+Here we simulate the process of observation with observation error to generate synthetic data with a known proportion of false negatives, and compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives. @fig:properties shows the mean-squared error of both connectance and mean degree-centrality, each computed across 2000 replicates at each value of the false negative rate
-@fig:properties we the mean-squared error of both connectance and mean degree-centrality, both computed across 2000 replicates at each value of the false negative rate $p_{fn}$.
-Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance derived from @MacDonald2020RevLin as earlier.
+$p_{fn}$.
+All replicates use random food-webs simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance drawn from the flexible-links model [@MacDonald2020RevLin] as before.

 ![The mean-squared error (y-axis) of various network properties (different panels) across various simulated false-negative rates (x-axis).
 Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.](./figures/props.png){#fig:properties}

-The primary information to be gained from @fig:properties is network properties may vary in their response to number of false negatives in a sample---connectance show roughly linear responses to false negatives, whereas mean degree centrality doesn't.
-Degree centrality can indicate network level structure, like indirect interactions, so the effects of false negatives in infereence may be exacerbated for the effects of indirect interactions [@Williams2002TwoDeg].
+Practically, @fig:properties shows us that network structure varies in response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
+Degree-centrality captures a different aspect of network structure than connectance---it indicates 'meso' level properties of how local 'regions' of nodes interact, rather than the 'global' (in that it is computed as a mean across all nodes) property of connectance.
+The effects of false negatives may be exacerbated for indirect interactions [@Williams2002TwoDeg].
 We propose that simulating the effects of false negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions